Guliisgreat/ORBIT-2022-winner-method/README.md

 1. During both training and testing, we add one transformer encoder block on prototypes, a similar idea from [FEAT, CVPR2020](https://openaccess.thecvf.com/content_CVPR_2020/papers/Ye_Few-Shot_Learning_via_Embedding_Adaptation_With_Set-to-Set_Functions_CVPR_2020_paper.pdf).
 It can make each object's prototype adapted to the specific episode and highlight their most discriminative representation for a specific user.
-Also, the transformer encoder block can map support features (clean) to the space close to the query (clutter) and enable to alleviate the distribution shift.
+Also, the transformer encoder block can map support features (clean) to the space close to the query (clutter) and help alleviate the distribution shift.

 2. During testing, we replace the random support clip sampler with the uniform sampler to make sure higher temporal coverages.
-To follow the common sampling technique in video understanding task [SlowFast, ICCV 2019](https://openaccess.thecvf.com/content_ICCV_2019/papers/Feichtenhofer_SlowFast_Networks_for_Video_Recognition_ICCV_2019_paper.pdf), we evenly split the video sequence into multiple fix-sized and non-overlapped chunks and sample one clip from each chunk.
-Details shown in Figure 2
+To follow the common sampling technique in the video understanding task [SlowFast, ICCV 2019](https://openaccess.thecvf.com/content_ICCV_2019/papers/Feichtenhofer_SlowFast_Networks_for_Video_Recognition_ICCV_2019_paper.pdf), we evenly split the video sequence into multiple fix-sized and non-overlapped chunks and sample one clip from each chunk.
+Details are shown in Figure 2
-3. During testing, we apply an edge detector on each sampled support frames and use a hand-tuned threshold to determine whether the frame contains objects.
+3. During testing, we apply an edge detector on each sampled support frame and use a hand-tuned threshold to determine whether the frame contains objects.
-Specifically, if more than half of frames from one clip are identified with "object_not_present_issue", that clip will be removed.
+Specifically, if more than half of the frames from one clip are identified with "object_not_present_issue", that clip will be removed.

 <p align = "center">
 <img src = "https://github.com/Guliisgreat/ORBIT_Challenge_2022_Team_canada_goose/blob/main/docs/uniform_sampler.JPG">